Levoileuxcodeur/Coursera_Capstone/README.md

 This algorithm is meant to present the user "more of the same what I've liked before", which is exactly what I want to do in this project.

-To do so, I start by asking the user in which Montreal neighbordhoods he would live, in which he is ambivalent and in which he would not live.
-He needs to assign a number of either 2, 1 or 0 respectively.
+To do so, I start by asking the user in which Montreal neighbordhoods he would live in.
+He needs to assign a number between 10 and 0 depending if he is positive or negative about living in the neighborhood.
 Each neighborhood chosen is in a different cluster, defined in the previous section.
+The info is filed in the user input matrix.

+As a second step, I prepare the neighborhood matrix.
+This consists of gathering the number of venues by category for each of the nine neighborhoods previously chosen.

+The weighted category matrix is obtained by multiplying the user input matrix (Hadamard product) to the neighborhood matrix.
+This matrix shows the interest of the user about the different type of venue categories.

+The user profile matrix is obtained by simply summing the columns content then normalizing numbers.

+Next step consists of finding the recommendations, which are the best Vancouver neighborhoods based on the user preferences.
+To do that, I obtain a matrix of Vancouver neighborhoods with the sum of venues by categories.
+I then multilply this matrix to the user profile matrix (Hadamard product) and sum each row.
+The row with the highest value represents the neighborhood that theoritically best suits the user's preferences.

 # Results